home-assistant/developers.home-assistant/docs/core/entity/weather.md

 For each weather entity, the user also has the option to override the presentation units, i.e., the units used in the state objects.

-### Forecast
+### Forecast data

-Forecast data can be daily, hourly or twice_daily in its respective array.
-An integration can set and use any/all of them.
+Forecast data can be daily, hourly or twice_daily.
+An integration can provide any or all of them.

+The integration should implement one or several of the async methods `async_forecast_daily`, `async_forecast_hourly` and `async_forecast_twice_daily` to fetch the forecast data.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------